Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

-Recall that our goal is to show that the problem that the quantum algorithm for Betti number estimation can efficiently solve is hard for classical computers.
-In Section~\ref{subsec:prob_defs}, we pointed out that the problem that the quantum algorithm for Betti number estimation can efficiently solve is a restriction of \textsc{abne} to clique-dense graphs (i.e., graphs which satisfy Eq.~\ref{eq:clique_dense}).
-Moreover, we showed in Section~\ref{subsubsec:reductions} that \textsc{llsd} is a generalization of this problem.
-This clearly motivates us to study the classical hardness of \textsc{llsd}.
+Recall that in order to show that quantum computers have an advantage over classical computers in topological data analysis, one would have to show that the problem that the quantum algorithm for Betti number estimation can efficiently solve is hard for classical computers.
+In Section~\ref{subsec:prob_defs}, we pointed out that the problem that the quantum algorithm for Betti number estimation can efficiently solve is a restriction of \textsc{abne} to clique-dense graphs (i.e., graphs which satisfy Eq.~\eqref{eq:clique_dense}).
+Moreover, we showed in Section~\ref{subsubsec:reductions} that \textsc{llsd} is a generalization of this version of \textsc{abne}.
+This motivates us to study the classical hardness of \textsc{llsd}.
 In this section we present our results, which show that the complexity of \textsc{llsd} is intimately related to the one clean qubit model.

 Our first and main result is that \textsc{llsd} is hard for the class $\mathsf{DQC1}$, even when the input is restricted to log-local Hamiltonians.
 As the one clean qubit model of computation is widely believed to be more powerful than classical computation, this shows that \textsc{llsd} is likely hard for classical computers.
-We discuss the implications of this result on the classical hardness of the problem that the quantum algorithm for Betti number estimation can efficiently solve in Section~\ref{subsubsec:quantum_advantage}.
+We discuss the implications of this result on the classical hardness of the problem that the quantum algorithm for Betti number estimation can efficiently solve in Section~\ref{subsubsec:discussion}.

 \begin{theorem} \textsc{llsd} is $\mathsf{DQC1}$-hard.
 Moreover, \textsc{llsd} with the input restricted to log-local Hamiltonians remains $\mathsf{DQC1}$-hard. \end{theorem}